reanahub/docs.reana.io/docs/reference/reana-client-cli-api/index.md

 Get workspace disk usage.

-The ``du`` command allows to chech the disk usage of given workspace.
+The ``du`` command allows to check the disk usage of given workspace.

 Examples: